What-a-stupid-username/What-a-stupid-username/README.md

 ### Hi there 👋

-🔭 I’m currently working on Computer Graphics.
+🔭 I’m currently working on Computer Graphics (Rendering majorly).

 📫 How to reach me: 568246876@qq.com